 By contrast, the importance of (re)insurance capacity to protect the economy in the area of natural catastrophes and other environmental risks highlights its particular positive contribution to global environmental matters.

-The consumption of raw materials in our production process is mainly limited to energy consumption for buildings, IT and business-related travel.
+The consumption of raw materials in our production process is mainly limited to energy consumption by buildings, IT and business-related travel.

 While the nature of our direct reinsurance business model will always include business-related travel for client meetings and conferences, we are actively encouraging all employees to reduce business-related travel by prioritizing online meetings over physical travel, especially in the case of internal meetings.
-We have seen year-on-year reductions in our travel-related transportation spending in the last four years.
+While we saw reductions of 40% in our travel-related transportation spending over the five-year period from 2015 to 2019, the decrease from 2019 to 2020 has been extraordinary, at almost 74%.
+Obviously, this development is a stark reflection of COVID-19's impact on worldwide business travel.
+This indicator will rise again post-pandemic.

 We have a very small company car fleet in Cologne, including vehicles for business and private use.
-We were successful in gradually reducing the number of company cars over the past few years and our intention is to continue to do so.
-Furthermore, we have a company car policy in place that sets out clear rules for maximum CO2 emissions of our company cars.
-Wherever applicable, we are generally encouraging our workforce to choose transport by trains and other means of public transport over traveling by individual cars and air planes.
+We were successful in gradually reducing the number of company cars over the past few years.
+Our company car policy sets out clear rules for maximum $\mathrm{CO_2}$ emissions of our company cars.
+Since 2020 the policy also regulates and incentivizes the use of hybrid and electric vehicles as part of the fleet; more than 30% of the fleet already now falls into that category.